 Power Hour Central Time

 The morning Power Hour begins at 9:30 a.m.
 Eastern Standard Time.
 That means morning Power Starts at 8:30 a.m.
 Central Time, 7:30 a.m.
 Mountain Time, and 6:30 a.m.
 Pacific Time.
-This means West Coast residents will have to set their alarm clocks if they want to catch the morning Power Hour.
+This means West Coast residents must set alarm clocks to catch the morning Power Hour.

 Day traders need to be aware of the Power Hour times.
 In the Continental United States, there is an hour’s difference between the time zones.